appscode/blog/content/post/kubedb-v2024.6.4/index.md

 We have introduced support for Sharded MongoDB Cluster in the `mongodb-csi-snapshotter` plugin.
 This enhancement allows users to back up Persistent Volume Claims (PVCs) of their KubeDB-managed Sharded MongoDB Cluster, thereby ensuring greater data protection and ease of recovery.

+### WiredTiger Cache size

+The wiredTiger cache size is a critical configuration for Mongodb.
+This defines the maximum size of the internal cache that WiredTiger uses for all data.
+We can set it through the `mongod.conf` file.
+You can read the details [here](https://www.mongodb.com/docs/manual/reference/configuration-options/#mongodb-setting-storage.wiredTiger.engineConfig.cacheSizeGB).

+In previous releases, KubeDB autoscaler didn't auto configure this parameter while scaling up/down according to the generated recommendation.
+From this release, the cache size will be automatically updated to the recommended value during an autoscaler triggered vertical scaling ops equest.

 ### Bug Fix

+- If `mgops.spec.readinessCriteria` field is given, we perform two important checks to ensure data integrity: calculate `objectsCountDiffPercentage` & `oplogMaxLagSeconds`.
+Counting the objects for each of the collection is a very time-consuming process for MongoDB when the data size is large(>60Gi).
+This will manifest as stalled vertical scaling ops request.
+The operator now uses the `estimatedDocumentCount()` method to address this issue.

-Specific components restoration provided in KubeStash RestoreSession wasn’t working properly.
+- Specific components restoration provided in KubeStash RestoreSession wasn’t working properly.
 This bug has been fixed in this release.

 ## Memcached